leskovde/thesis/auto-debugger/demo/README.md

 # Auto-Debugger Demo Apps

-This demo shows how to run the auto-debugger end-to-end against small toy Java applications, without requiring a real DiSL installation.
-We use a mock DiSL script and pre-populated stub results so the pipeline launches, runs analysis, and proceeds to test execution.
+This demo shows how to run the auto-debugger end-to-end against small toy Java applications.

+**⚠️ Important: For full functionality, use a real DiSL installation.** The auto-debugger requires DiSL for runtime instrumentation and data collection.
+While mock DiSL scripts and stub results can be used for testing the pipeline structure, they will not perform actual instrumentation or generate meaningful tests.

+## Real DiSL vs Mock DiSL

+### Real DiSL Installation (Recommended)
+- **Functionality**: Full instrumentation, runtime data collection, and test generation
+- **Requirements**: DiSL installation at `/Users/leskovde/repos/disl/output/lib` (or update `--disl-home` path)
+- **Output**: Actual tests generated from captured runtime data
+- **Use case**: Production use, meaningful test generation

+### Mock DiSL (Limited Testing Only)
+- **Functionality**: Pipeline structure testing only - no real instrumentation
+- **Requirements**: Mock DiSL script and pre-populated stub results
+- **Output**: Pre-written stub tests (not generated from runtime data)
+- **Use case**: Testing pipeline integration without DiSL installation

 Contents:
 - apps/args: demonstrates argument capture (naive vs temporal)